una-auxme/paf/doc/07_planning/01_py_trees.md

 Run:

-1. call `b5 update` to update docker container
+1. Start the dev container for the agent
-2. call `b5 run` to start container
+2. Attach a shell to the container
-3. in a second shell call `b5 shell`
-4. run `py-trees-demo-behaviour-lifecycle` to execute the example
+3. run `py-trees-demo-behaviour-lifecycle` to execute the example

 ## Common commands